Azure-Samples/ms-identity-python-django-tutorial/README.md

 ### Step 5: Deploy your web app to Azure App Service

 Go to the Azure tab on VSCode.
-Under the `APP SERVICE` toolbox, right click the app name that you created in [Step 1: Prepare the app service and database](#step-1-prepare-the-app-service) (You may need to refresh the list with the refresh button on the toolbox).
-Choose `Deploy to Webapp`.
+Under the `APP SERVICE` toolbox, find the app name that you created in [Step 1: Prepare the app service and database](#step-1-prepare-the-app-service) (You may need to refresh the list with the refresh button on the toolbox).
+Right click it, and choose `Deploy to Web App`.
 Once the deployment completes, you're done!
 Try navigating to the hosted app!

 #### Using Manage.py